iamkzntsv/self-supervised-learning-mri/README.md

 ![all_models_brats (1)](https://user-images.githubusercontent.com/49316611/235380655-344e6290-02df-4192-b9a5-9c85250cacc3.jpg)

-The project was submitted as a part of my BSc dissertation in Computer Science & Artificial Intelligence at the University of Sussex.
+The project was submitted as part of my Bachelor of Science thesis in Computer Science and Artificial Intelligence at the University of Sussex and received a prestigious award from the British Computing Society.
 The full text is accessible [here](https://drive.google.com/file/d/1Pz61WtpWyAF9CrWct5vUSdtCbTA4KV3O/view?usp=share_link).

 ## Dependencies